Robert Wurtz

 Robert H. Wurtz is an American neuroscientist working as a NIH Distinguished Scientist and Chief of the Section on Visuomotor Integration at the National Eye Institute.
 He is a member of the US National Academy of Sciences and the American Academy of Arts and Sciences.
-He is recognised for developing methods for studying the visual system in 'awake-behaving' primates (as opposed to those under anesthesia), a technique now widely used for the study of higher brain functions.
+He is recognized for developing methods for studying the visual system in "awake-behaving" primates (as opposed to those under anesthesia), a technique now widely used for the study of higher brain functions.
 He pioneered the study of the neuronal basis of vision and its relation with cognitive functions.

 Early life and education

-Robert Wurtz was born in Saint Louis, Missouri as an only child of Robert Wurtz.
-His father was a factory worker, a superintendent at the Mavrakos Candy Company.
-His mother, Alice, was a bookkeeper at the same company.
-When it was time for college, he wanted to go to a liberal arts college.
-His father persuaded him to apply to Oberlin College and he graduated from Oberlin in 1958 with a major in chemistry.
-Then he found an interest in experimental psychology and physiology of nervous system.
-He went to the University of Michigan to study psychology under James Olds.
-He submitted his PhD thesis in 1962, even though Olds was hesitant about the title Self-Stimulation and Escape in Response to Stimulation of the Rat Amygdala.
-He went on for a post-doctoral research in the Physiology Department of Washington University in St. Louis.
+Robert Wurtz was born in Saint Louis, Missouri and grew up in the nearby suburb of Webster Groves.
+He was the only child of Robert Henry Wurtz.
+His father was a factory superintendent for the Mavrakos Candy Company and his mother, Alice Edith (Popplewell), was a bookkeeper at the same company.

+He had wanted to attend a liberal arts college, but his father persuaded him to apply to Oberlin College, from which he graduated in 1958, with a major in chemistry.

+Wurtz developed an interest in experimental psychology and physiology of the nervous system, and subsequently studied psychology under James Olds at University of Michigan.
+He submitted his PhD thesis in 1962, despite that Olds was hesitant about the title, Self-Stimulation and Escape in Response to Stimulation of the Rat Amygdala.
+He continued post-doctoral research in the physiology department of Washington University in St. Louis.